Ford Focus (second generation, Europe): Availability

-The Focus Mk 2 was also built in Silverton, South Africa for export to Australia and New Zealand.
-However shortly after launch, Ford New Zealand surrendered its supply to satisfy Australia's high demand, and now receives vehicles from the German factory in Saarlouis.
-In 2006 the Mk 2 made its debut in the Americas with its launch on the Mexican market as the 4-door saloon or the sporty 3-door in ST trim.
-The Mk 2 Focus is now available alongside base versions of the Mk I model in some other markets worldwide such as Brazil, Argentina, Chile, Colombia and Venezuela.
-In Argentina, the Mk 1 Focus was built alongside the Mk 2 in the Pacheco Factory until 2008, and was discontinued in 2010, when the Mk 2 finally replaced it.
+The Focus Mk 2 was built in Silverton, South Africa for export to Australia and New Zealand.
+However, shortly after launch, Ford New Zealand redirected its supply to meet Australia's high demand and now receives vehicles from the German factory in Saarlouis.
+In the ASEAN markets, the Focus was also built in Santa Rosa, Philippines.
+In 2006, the Mk 2 made its debut in the Americas with its launch on the Mexican market as the 4-door saloon or the sporty 3-door in ST trim.
+The Mk 2 Focus is now available alongside base versions of the Mk 1 model in some other markets worldwide such as Brazil, Argentina, Chile, Colombia, and Venezuela.
+In Argentina, the Mk 1 Focus was built alongside the Mk 2 in the Pacheco Factory until 2008 and was discontinued in 2010, when the Mk 2 finally replaced it.
+Ford then discontinued the European Focus Mk2 after completing its current generation life cycle at the end of the 2010 model year, and was replaced by the globally assembled Focus Mk3.

 In the U.S. and Canada, the Mk 1 Focus was offered in a redesigned form as either a saloon or coupe, the hatchbacks and wagon having been dropped after the 2008 redesign.
 Sales of the coupe model have been only a small fraction of the previous 3-door hatchback, despite rising sales of the Focus saloon and compact cars in general.

 Safety

-The new car has gained the best ever Euro NCAP ratings for its class (5 stars for adult protection, 4 of 5 for child protection and 2 of 4 for pedestrian protection) in 2004, beating such contenders as the Vauxhall/Opel Astra and Volkswagen Golf Mk5, including full (16/16) marks for the front impact test.
+In 2004, the new Focus achieved the highest Euro NCAP ratings in its class: 5 stars for adult protection, 4 out of 5 for child protection, and 2 out of 4 for pedestrian protection, beating such contenders as the Vauxhall/Opel Astra and Volkswagen Golf Mk5, including full (16/16) marks for the front impact test.

-The Focus in its most basic Latin American configuration received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2011.
+The Focus in its most basic Latin American market configuration received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2011.

 Engines

-The engine line up for the Mk 2 is a mixture of old and new.
+The engine lineup for the Mk 2 is a mixture of old and new.
 The 1.4 L and 1.6 L all aluminium Zetec-SE (codenamed Sigma) engines from the previous generation Focus were heavily upgraded and renamed Duratec, with the addition of 1.6 L Duratec Ti-VCT engine with variable valve timing.
-For the South African market, the 1.6L BZ inline-four engine was used in their Mk2.
-For the 2009 facelift it was replaced by the 1.8 Duratec.
+For the South African market, the 1.6L BZ straight-four engine was used in their Mk2.
+For the 2009 facelift, it was replaced by the 1.8 Duratec.

 The 1.8 L and 2.0 L Zetec petrol engines of the original were replaced with the Duratec HE.

 The Duratorq Diesel engine in 'Tiger' Duratorq 1.6 L 90 hp and 110 hp editions, 'Lynx' Duratorq 1.8L 115 hp diesel carried over from the previous model and the diesel in 2.0 L form rounds off the range in standard Focus guise (this is a different unit to the diesel in the Mondeo).